andy4747/codeangel.tech/content/notes/caad-graphical-displays.md

 ### Using a Backlight
 The backlight shines light through the back of the screen.
 This light passes through the liquid crystal layer and two polarizing filters.
 Each pixel contains liquid crystals that are twisted in their natural state or straight when an electrical charge is applied.
 When twisted, they allow some light to pass through; when straightened, they block the light.
 By controlling each pixel, the display can show different colors and images, even in the dark.

-## Active Matrix with TFT
+## Active Matrix with TFT, RGB & Color Depth
 In modern displays, they use active matrix, which has thin-film transistor switch in each pixel to control the voltage precisely and make the images sharper.

-## RGB Mask and Pixel Color
 A RGB(Red, Green, Blue) mask is associated with each pixel to determines the intensity of each color on shown on the screen.

-## Bitmap and Color Depth
 An image is composed of matrix of pixels, which is represented by matrix of bits, this is also known as `bitmap`.
 A color active matrix typically uses `8 bits` to represent each value of RGB, which is `24 bits` in total and thus allows millions of colors to be allowed to be displayed on the screen.

 ## Raster Refresh Buffer/Frame Buffer and Alpha Channel
 Raster Refresh Buffer also known as Frame Buffer is a section in memory that stores the pixel data that will be shown on the display.
 It stores RGB values for each pixels and sometimes `A (Alpha)` values as well to represent transparency, The use of an `alpha` channel is common in digital graphics, but not all display hardware supports alpha bending.

+## References

+1. David A Patterson, John L Hennessy "Computer Organization and Design: The Hardware/Software Interface" (5th ed.).
+MK.

+2. Phidgets.
+"LCD Character Display Guide", [Online].
+Available: https://www.phidgets.com/docs/LCD_Character_Display_Guide#How_it_works